nickmccleery/nickmccleery.github.io/content/posts/04-budgetary-myopia.md

 - Part design finalised? hyperMILL.
 - Can't find the information you need?
 Google.

 This list goes on.
-The point is, our computers are now our first step to almost everything that we do.
+The point is our computers are now our first step to almost everything that we do.
 They're the tools we use the most often, and they're the tools that we use to do the most important things.
 If you're spending 50-80 hours a week in front of a computer, then having those tools be as good as they can be is almost always going to be a good investment.